System Requirements for RSpace (for System Admins)

 Software Requirements for the Web Server

 - Apache web server v2.4.
-RSpace should be configured to support HTTPS using Apache ssl modules
+RSpace must be configured to support HTTPS using Apache ssl modules

-- These components are on standard packages in latest Ubuntu18 and Debian 9 OS
+- The above components are on standard packages in Ubuntu 20LTS and Debian 10.

 - All of these can be installed by the customer IT team but remote install by our technicians is strongly recommended.

 - We supply an auxiliary Java application to run on the server to perform document conversions to/from MSOffice format.

 - If you want us to do a full end-to-end installation, we just require a standard OS on the server and we will install all required software.